Managing temporary elevated access to your AWS environment

 The following are some of the ways that using temporary elevated access can help reduce risk:

-1. Ensuring users only invoke elevated access when there is a valid business reason.
-Users are discouraged from invoking elevated access habitually, and service owners can avoid potentially disruptive operations during critical time periods.
+1. Making sure that users only invoke elevated access when there is a valid business reason.
+Users are discouraged from invoking elevated access habitually, and service owners can mitigate potentially disruptive operations during critical time periods.

 2. Visibility of access to other people.
 With persistent access, user activity is logged—but no one is routinely informed when a user invokes access, unless their activity causes an incident or security alert.
 With temporary elevated access, every access invocation is typically visible to at least one other person.
 This can arise from their participation in approvals, notifications, or change and incident management processes which are multi-party by nature.
 With greater visibility to more people, inappropriate access by users is more likely to be noticed and acted upon.